openssl/openssl/doc/designs/quic-design/quic-fault-injector.md

 OpenSSL's expectations.

-The QUIC Fault Injector is a component within the OpenSSL test framework that can be used to simulate misbehaving peers and confirm that that OpenSSL QUIC implementation behaves in the expected manner in the event of such misbehaviour.
+The QUIC Fault Injector is a component within the OpenSSL test framework that can be used to simulate misbehaving peers and confirm that OpenSSL QUIC implementation behaves in the expected manner in the event of such misbehaviour.

 Typically an individual test will inject one particular misbehaviour (i.e. a